milonga332/demo-for-company-t/README.md

 # For the Reviewers
-The most important code is in "BLECentral.m".
+The most important code is in DemoForCompanyT/BLECentral.m.
 Thank you.